-Today, we’re sharing a super easy DIY outdoor farmhouse patio table.
+Today, we’re sharing a super easy DIY outdoor farmhouse table.

 Another reason why this table is amazing?

 It’s so unbelievably easy to make.
 I only had to ask Brett for help at the end 😉

 Six 2×8 boards, treated wood, eight feet long

 Learn from my mistake: you cannot stain treated wood. this was news to me and something to consider if you’re wanting to change the color of the wood. treated wood needs to cure for a while [at least one year!] before it can be stained and varnished.